-slaves out of Egypt, adding a covenantal promise on that earlier occasion (Exodus 3:15-17).
-As Elijah continued to pray, he set out the purpose for requesting the miracle: "that this people may know that thou art the Lord God" (1 Kings 18:37), emphasizing the connection between "Lord God" and the covenant that Elijah sought to reestablish with his people.
-In the end, after the fire had fallen from heaven and consumed Elijah's sacrifice, and more, the gathered Israelites uttered the words that verified renewing the covenant, "The Lord is God, the Lord is God" (1 Kings 18:39, NEB), a declaration that "re-echoes a cry long established in the cult [worship]."
-Consequently, this covenantal affirmation that the Lord is God clearly offers one of the important contexts for the use of the name/title "Lord God."
+A third passage that bears on the question is found in 1 Kings 18.
+It is the narrative of Elijah's contest with the priests of Baal, a passage full of references to worship and covenant making.
+According to the account, after Elijah had made all the necessary preparations for the miracle, he began his prayer by saying, "Lord God of Abraham, Isaac, and of Israel" (1 Kgs.
+18:36, emphasis added).
+Besides recalling the name by which the Lord had revealed himself to Moses at the burning bush (Ex.
+3:6), Elijah also employed the name/title that the Lord had used of himself when sending Moses to bring the Hebrew slaves out of Egypt, adding a covenantal promise on that earlier occasion (3:15-17).
+As Elijah continued to pray, he set out the purpose for requesting the miracle: "that this people may know that thou art the Lord God" (1 Kgs.
+18:37), emphasizing the connection between "Lord God" and the covenant that Elijah sought to reestablish with his people.21 In the end, after the fire had fallen from heaven and consumed Elijah's sacrifice and more, the gathered Israelites uttered the words that verified renewing the covenant, "The Lord is God, the Lord is God" (1 Kgs.
+18:39, Revised English Bible), a declaration that "re-echoes a cry long established in the cult [worship]."22 Consequently, this affirmation that the Lord is God clearly offers one of the important covenantal contexts for the use of the name/title "Lord God."23

 Evidence can be marshalled that a significant number of instances of the use of this name/title among Book of Mormon authors points to worship contexts.
 For instance, at Alma 13:1, one reads that "the Lord God ordained priests, after his holy order."
 Moreover, one sees a worship connection in Ammon's establishment of synagogues among the Lamanites, "that they might have the liberty of worshiping the Lord their God according to their desires" (Alma 21:22).
-A sense of worship and covenant brims in the following words of Alma the Younger: "When I see many of my brethren truly penitent, and coming to the Lord their God, then is my soul filled with joy" (Alma 29:10).
-In another passage, the soldiers of Moroni "cried
+A sense of worship and covenant brims in the following words of Alma the Younger: "When I see many of my brethren truly penitent, and coming to the Lord their God, then is my soul filled with joy" (29:10).
+In another passage, the soldiers of Moroni "cried with one voice [in prayer] unto the Lord their God" when facing a strong Lamanite army (43:49).
+Examples could be multiplied of both explicit and implicit association of the title "Lord God" with worship and covenant making.24